 - Roger Deakins, six-time Academy Award nominee and cinematographer for "No Country for Old Men" and "In the Valley of Elah" (both 2007), discovered photography while he was in art school.
 He received a degree in cinematography from England's National Film School and shot documentaries and TV shows before earning his first feature film credit.
 He has teamed with Joel and Ethan Coen on films since 1991.

 [source: International Cinematographers Guild]

 As you can see, a combination of skill, education, experience, contacts and simple luck can lead to success as a cinematographer.

-For lots more information about cinematographers and related topics, view the links on the next page.
+For lots more information about cinematographers and related topics, view the links below.

 More Great Links

 - "Cinematography."
 Brown, Blain.
 Focal Press.
 2002. page ix. (http://books.google.com/books?id=1JL2jFbNPNAC&pg=PT1&;dq=cinematographer&lr=&sig=ACfU3U392LysjZHjtYDUwb7GPLdt6WhHsA#PPR9,M1)

 - "100 Careers in Film and Television."
 Crouch, Tanja.
 Barron's Educational Series.
 2002. page 111. (http://books.google.com/books?id=cuT2enXQm1sC&pg=PA111&;dq=cinematographer&lr=&sig=ACfU3U0a2Pz6VPn6h74BqdgG-t0zNZQb6Q#PPA74,M1)